Robust demand recovery in US, Europe boosts India's engineering exports

-New Delhi, Feb 10 (IANS) Robust demand recovery in US and Europe has boosted India's engineering exports during January 2021 with outbound shipments growing by 18.69 per cent, EEPC India said on Wednesday.
+New Delhi: Robust demand recovery in US and Europe has boosted India's engineering exports during January 2021 with outbound shipments growing by 18.69 per cent, EEPC India said on Wednesday.

 According to EEPC Chairman Mahesh Desai, exporters have expressed optimism about external demand in the remaining months of the current financial year.